daisukeadachi/daisukeadachi.github.io/index.md

 description: Daisuke Adachi's website
 ---

 <p align="justify">I am a post-doc in Aarhus University, Department of Economics and Business Economics.
+I will be an assistant professor in Aarhus University starting in Fall 2022.
 I study international trade and labor economics.
 My research focuses on automation, globalization, and employment.</p>

 Contact: [daisuke.adachi.econ@gmail.com](mailto:daisuke.adachi.econ@gmail.com)